Guide to college savings plans and education savings accounts

-- Ameriprise Financial offers a variety of education savings plan options
+- Ameriprise Financial offers a variety of education savings account plan options.

 An Ameriprise financial advisor can help you determine how much you'll need to save based on your priorities and situation.
 They can walk you through the common college savings plan options available at Ameriprise and also discuss alternative investing options that may work in your situation.